TomatoesAreGood/Co-op-Platformer/README.md

 # Co-op-Platformer
 A local 2-player cooperative game, similar to Fire Boy and Water Girl.
-A game project for ICS4U, developed using Unity and C#.
+A project for ICS4U, developed using Unity and C#.

 ## Gameplay